CCurl/c4a/README.md

 | %S     | (A--) | Print TOS as a string (unformatted). |
 | %x     | (N--) | Print TOS in base 16. |
 | %[x]   | (--)  | EMIT [x]. |

+## The editor
+c4a has a built-in editor.
+It colorizes the code based on tags in the text. <br/>
+For details, see the [Editor documentation](Editor.md).

 ## The A, B, and T stacks
 c4a includes A, B, and T stacks. <br/>